VasileiosMalt/intra-class-visual-diversity-enhanced-representation-learning/README.md

-# Enhanced Representation Learning for Stable, Fast, and Precise Image Categorization

-Welcome to the repository for "Enhanced Representation Learning: A Novel Heuristic for More Stable, Fast, and Precise Categorization of Images with Intra-Class Visual Diversity."
+# Enhanced Representation Learning: A Novel Heuristic for More Stable, Fast, and Precise Categorization of Images with Intra-Class Visual Diversity

 ## Overview